albertoacerbi/website/content/research/cultural_attraction/index.md

   - Research
 ---

+Much of my work is inspired by the cultural attraction theory framework, developed within the so-called _Paris School_ of cultural evolution.
+This approach views culture not mostly as something copied and transmitted, but as something continually reconstructed through individual cognition and interaction.
+When ideas, behaviours, or artefacts are transmitted, they are not reproduced perfectly — they are transformed in systematic ways by our psychological biases, inferential processes, and communicative contexts.

-I am also interested in theoretical aspects of cultural evolution.
-What is probably my main interest is the debate between cultural attraction theory and “standard” cultural evolution theory.
-[This paper]({{< ref "publication/2015_phil_bio" >}}) can be a good start to understand what is at stake.
+From this perspective, cultural stability and change emerge from the interaction between individual cognitive tendencies and population-level dynamics, rather than from faithful imitation alone.
+This view contrasts with more traditional “selectionist” models of culture, and instead highlights the creative, reconstructive nature of cultural transmission.
+[This paper]({{< ref "publication/2015_phil_bio" >}}), which attempts to build a bridge between the approaches, may be a good starting point to understand what is at stake.

-I believe that cultural attraction theory presents some important points that deserve further empirical investigation.
-Among them, one is the influence of general cognitive factors on culture, from [folktales]({{< ref "publication/2017_EHB" >}}) to [online misinformation]({{< ref "publication/2019_pal_comm_a" >}}).
-Another is the fact that, in some domains, the actual [content]({{< ref "publication/2018_JOCC" >}}) of cultural traits might be more important than contextual or “social” factors to determine their success.

- I recently worked on a series of [simulation models]({{< ref "publication/2021_EHS" >}}) that can be considered an attempt to formalise cultural attraction theory.
+I have developed models inspired by cultural attraction theory, showing that cultural stability can emerge [without copying or selection]({{< ref "publication/2021_EHS" >}}), or that stable individual tendencies [can override social learning forces]({{< ref "publication/2025_pnas" >}}).

+ I have also tested predictions of the cultural attraction view using large-scale datasets from [folktale complexity]({{< ref "publication/2017_EHB" >}, to [online misinformation]({{< ref "publication/2019_pal_comm_a" >}}) to understand how psychological and ecological factors jointly shape cultural evolution.